 What I like about living in Scandinavia

 Health and schools

 I come from an East European country where it’s custom to pay a lot of money to be able to go to a doctor, but here once you manage to get a yellow health card, it’s all free.
 If you get sick or in need of an operation, everything is taken care of.
 The only thing not free is dental care after you turn 18 years old.
 I believe the knowledge that your health is taken care of is the best thing you can wish for.
 School, including university is also generally not only free, but you also get a monthly allowance called SU from the government.
 You can call it pocket money for the time you are in school.

 Denmark has a strong social security net.
 Most people pay a small deductible amount of their salary to a private unemployment insurance called a-kasse.
 As a member of an a-kasse you can receive up to 90% of your previous salary for 2 years, while you search for a new job.
 There is also a government welfare program that will at least make sure you don’t starve if you are not a member of an a-kasse.

-Copenhagen is a city where you can be whoever you want, without being judged or criticized.
+Copenhagen is a city where you can be whoever you want, without being judged or criticised.
 In this area, I find it close to or as open minded as London.
 The Danes, especially in Copenhagen are extremely open to the gay community, to transsexuals and any race for that matter.